geek-cookbook/geek-cookbook/manuscript/recipes/gollum.md

 Authenticate against your OAuth provider, and then start editing your wiki!

-## Chef's Notes 📓

-1. In the current implementation, Gollum is a "single user" tool only.
+[^1]: In the current implementation, Gollum is a "single user" tool only.
 The contents of the wiki are saved as markdown files under /var/data/gollum, and all the git commits are currently "Anonymous"

+--8<-- "recipe-footer.md"